 Group's capital requirement is dependent mainly on the capital requirements of the business areas.
-The parent company's contribution to Group capital need is minor most of the time, because Sampo plc does not have any business activities of its own other than the management of its capital structure and liquidity portfolio.
-However, investments in the Nordic financial service companies increase Sampo plc's capital requirement.
-Diversification benefit exists at two levels, within the companies and between the companies.
-The former is included in the companies' SCRs.
+The parent company's contribution to Group capital need is minor most of the time, because Sampo plc does not have any companies and between the companies.
+The former is Group's own funds included in the companies' SCRs.